Prohibition of Kohen defilement by the dead

 The prohibition of Kohen defilement to the dead is the commandment to a Jewish priest (kohen) not to come in direct contact with, or be in the same enclosed roofed space as a dead human body.

 Hebrew Bible

-The command forbidding the priest from defilement by contact with a dead body is stated in the Book of Leviticus;
+The command forbidding the priest from becoming ritually impure through contact with a dead body is stated in the Book of Leviticus:

-Rabbinical application
+Rabbinical literature

-Although the priest, or modern kohen, is forbidden to come in contact with a dead body, he is permitted to become defiled for his closest relatives: father, mother, brother, unmarried sister, and child.
-Defilement of a Kohen to his wife, although implied in the Torah text as forbidden according to Maimonides and Ibn Ezra on Leviticus 21:3-4, is permitted by rabbinical order.
+The priest's wife is not mentioned as one of the close relatives for whom he may become impure, seemingly implying that he is forbidden to do so.
+However, halakha permits a priest to become impure for his wife.
+Some traditional and modern scholarly sources justify this ruling in various ways: 1) The wife is included in "his flesh who are close to him"; 2) The inclusion of the wife in this law was so obvious it did not need to be stated; 3) In many of the Torah's laws, a man's wife is not mentioned even when other male and female relatives are mentioned and it seems clear from context that wives should be included too.